himesh2795/Traffic-Sign-Classifier/README.md

 # Traffic-Sign-Classifier
-Using Python and Deep Learning CNN model is trained for Traffic Signs.
+Using Python and Deep Learning CNN model is trained to classify traffic signs.